richsoni/www-richsoni.com/_songs/molly-do-it-look-like-i-care.md

+---
+title: Molly Do It Look Like I Care
+artist: Rich Soni
+---
 I aint the guy who rides inside of Noah's ark but, I aint the guy who cries we must beware well God was lookin' at me